Nehagarg816/EventGo/README.md

-# University Events Management Website
+# University Events Management Website - UnivEvents

 This is a university events management website built using the React framework for the frontend, Node and Express for the backend, and MongoDB Atlas for data storage.
 The website allows users to create and manage events with full authentication.